 Rafael Lozano-Hemmer’s artworks are predominantly voice-activated and produce immersive audiovisual environments that make Babbage’s “Atmospheric Memory” theory more tangible.
 Using augmented reality, robotics, ripple tanks, nanotechnology, and other technologies, the exhibition produces and examines polyphony, wave propagation, echoes, resonance and fluid dynamics.

 Intrigued?
 Come and join us at the Science and Industry Museum between 6–21 July.
 Test out the atmospheric engines and try to access the lost archive in the air.

 For more information and to book tickets for Atmospheric Memory visit the Manchester International Festival website.

-Atmospheric Memory has been commissioned by Manchester International Festival, the Science and Industry Museum, FutureEverything and ELEKTRA/Arsenal, Montreal.
+Atmospheric Memory has been commissioned by Manchester International Festival, the Science and Industry Museum, FutureEverything, ELEKTRA/Arsenal, Montreal and Carolina Performing Arts – University of North Carolina at Chapel Hill.
 Produced by Manchester International Festival and curated with FutureEverything and Science and Industry Museum.

 Supported by Wellcome.